 Starring: Madonna & Antonio Banderas

 If you're into musicals you'll see the names Tim Rice and Andrew Lloyd Webber over and over.
-They're responsible for countless musicals (so much so that Webber is the richest musician of all time).
+They're responsible for countless musicals (so much so that Webber is one of the richest musician of all time).
 And the work they did on Evita is equally incredible, supported by a wonderful cast.

 The musical tells the life story of Eva Peron, Argentina's First Lady starting in 1946 until 1952 when her story comes to an end.
 As a character recollects her rise from poverty to becoming the spiritual leader of a nation in an attempt to trash her memory, he realizes just how incredible she really was.
 This is an extremely touching adventure and perfect movie.